AdamMinge/specter_client/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-SpecterUI serves as the visual cockpit for working with applications instrumented by the Specter DLL.
-Built with PySide6 for a responsive and extensible UI, it provides users with a streamlined way to interface with live application data exposed via gRPC.

-SpecterUI enables:
+specter_client is modular toolkit for interacting with Qt applications instrumented by the Specter DLL.

+- <b>specter</b> - Core client and scripting engine.
+Provides the low-level API for connecting to and communicating with Specter-instrumented Qt applications over gRPC.
+Enables scripting, test automation, and programmatic interaction.

+- <b>specter_viewer</b> - A PySide6-based GUI application for visual inspection, object hierarchy browsing, property editing, method invocation, and test authoring.
+Acts as the visual control center for live applications.

+- <b>specter_debugger</b> - A command-line-oriented module used to run scripted automation scenarios against Specter targets.
+Useful for continuous integration, regression testing, and non-interactive debugging.

+Together, these modules enable:
-- Injection of Specter into new or existing Qt processes
+- Injection of the Specter DLL into live or launchable Qt processes
-- Tree-based browsing of the application’s QObject hierarchy
+- Tree-based exploration of the QObject hierarchy
-- Real-time inspection and editing of object properties
+- Real-time editing of properties and invocation of slots/methods
-- Method and slot invocation through an interactive UI
-- Action recording for repeatable automation tasks
+- Recording and playback of user interactions for test automation

-Designed for developers, QA engineers, and tool integrators, SpecterUI abstracts the lower-level gRPC interface into an accessible and powerful control panel, enabling efficient inspection, debugging, and scripting of Qt applications at runtime.
+- Streamlined debugging and scripting workflows for developers and QA

+Whether you're testing, inspecting, or integrating with complex Qt systems, the Specter suite provides a powerful and flexible interface for runtime control and automation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>